Welcome to Kataragama, Sri Lanka

 Sightings of elephants are a common sight when you drive along this road.
 While you go through the Buttala – Sella Kataragama Road, you have an opportunity to feed elephants by providing fruits.
 Most of the visitors buy fruits like bananas from the little stalls anticipating an encounter with an elephant.
 Sometimes the elephants cause to create road traffic.
 Also, you can see that some elephants freely walk along the road, ignoring the vehicles.

 Top Attractions closed to Kataragama

-If you are a nature lover, you never miss Tissa Wewa near Kataragama in Sri Lanka.
+If you are a nature lover, you never miss Tissa Wewa.
 It is in Tissamaharama and locates 9.4 miles away from Kataragama Temple.
 The reservoir is a great place to become too close to nature.
 King Devanampiya Tissa has built Tissa Wewa to supply water to nearby areas in the 3rd century.
 You can see that several rare birds at this place while you spend time there.

 If you are a nature lover, you can hardly miss the Yala Safari to spend time in and around the Yala National Park.
 You can obtain a luxurious safari with safari jeeps and well-informed guides.
 It will be an enjoyable experience for you with wildlife.
 Also, there are so many safari services there.
 You can select safari services as you wish.
 It will be a lifetime experience on a jungle tour in Sri Lanka.

 Your safari tour will be the best adventurous trip with the leopards, elephants, wild boar, sloth bear, spotted deer, mongoose, monitor, wild buffalo, sambar deer, jackal.
 The Yala National Park is the world’s only park, which has the highest leopards’ density.
 So, make sure to enjoy touring under expert guidance.